zoetrope69/rose/_drafts/typograpy-test.md

     This is a test file with every element in for testing.
 This is a test file with every element in for testing.
 This is a test file with every element in for testing.
 </p>

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Vero, tempora, atque delectus quia alias similique tempore temporibusbeatae namprovident assumenda eaque dicta libero earum facilis esse consectetur enim nesciunt.
+Lorem ipsum dolor sit "amet, 'consectetur' adipisicing elit".
+Vero, tempora, atque delectus quia alias similique tempore temporibusbeatae namprovident assumenda eaque dicta libero earum facilis 'esse consectetur' enim nesciunt.

 # Header 1
 ## Header 2